-M.2 is now the preferred format among most of the people upgrading their PCs, and for good reasons.
-Most of the modern motherboards have built-in M.2 slots and these SSDs are smaller as well as faster (if get an NVMe, not SATA M.2 SSD) than SATA counterparts.
+M.2 is now the preferred format among most of the people upgrading their SSDs, and for good reasons.
+Most of the modern motherboards have built-in M.2 slots and these SSDs are smaller as well as faster (if get an NVMe, not SATA M.2 SSD) than their SATA counterparts.

 But what most people don't realize is that these NVMe SSDs also do a lot of processing and get heated in this process.
-If they get too hot, there's the possibility of thermal throttling and a performance decrease in those SSDs.
+If they get too hot, there's a possibility of thermal throttling and performance decrease in those SSDs.

 In order to counter this problem, many new motherboards are coming up with M.2 heatsinks but that's not stopping some SSD manufacturers to have a cooling solution of their own on the SSD itself.

 This is the reason why we're reviewing the SN750 SSD by WD Black.
 It comes in two version: 'normal' version and a 'heatsink' version featuring a heatsink designed by EK.
-Since there's very low price difference between the two ,we decided to go with the 1TB heatsink version.
+Since there's very little price difference between the two, we decided to go with the 1TB heatsink version.

 Having a heatsink pre-installed, this SSD is bulkier than the normal version and may have some compatibility issues.
 This is why WD has published this compatibility chart to let you know if it would fit in your motherboard or not.

 Being an NVMe SSD, it performed great in our testing.
 Both normal and heatsink versions touched 3500 MBps mark in sequential read operations.
 In sequential write testing, the speed went slightly down, but still reached close to 3000 MBps - an impressive feat by any means.